Paid Sick Leave

 Below is a brief summary of how the Act differs from the specific local ordinances and creates compliance burdens for employers:

 • Permitted Use of Verification or Documentation.
-As indicated above, while California’s Department of Industrial Relations has suggested that requiring documentation (that is, a doctor’s note) could be considered interference with an employee’s right to take leave under the Act, the Act itself is silent on the issue.
+As indicated above, while the California Department of Industrial Relations has suggested that requiring documentation (that is, a doctor’s note) could be considered interference with an employee’s right to take leave under the Act, the Act itself is silent on the issue.
 However, verification or documentation is permitted under some local ordinances.
-For example, Los Angeles, Oakland, San Diego and San Francisco all allow documentation to be requested for absences exceeding three consecutive work days.
+For example, Los Angeles, Oakland, San Diego, Berkeley and San Francisco all allow employers to either request “reasonable” documentation or to request documentation for absences exceeding three consecutive work days.
 Because these local ordinances explicitly allow for documentation, but California’s sick leave law is silent on the issue, employers are left confused with what is permissible regarding documentation and verification of sick leave.

 • Accrual Method.
 Even the basic methods of accruing sick leave differ.
 The local ordinances and the Act each require an accrual of 1 hour for every 30 hours worked in the state or the prescribed city.
 However, the Act offers other accrual method options that differ from the local ordinances.
 For example, under the Act, an employer can alternatively use a front load method rather than an hourly accrual method.
 This requires the employer to provide 24 hours or 3 days of paid sick leave upfront.